BenAHammond/react-stateful/README.md

 # @bhammond/react-stateful

-A lightweight React hook for syncing URL search parameters with state, built for modern React applications.
+A lightweight React hook for syncing URL search parameters with state, built specifically for Next.js and other SSR frameworks.
 Zero dependencies, pure React, and seamless handling of both client and server-side rendering while maintaining URL state across page loads and navigation.

 ## Features

+- ⚛️ First-class Next.js App Router support
 - 🔄 Full SSR compatibility with zero hydration issues
-- ⚛️ Framework-agnostic with first-class Next.js support
-- 🌐 Works with any URLSearchParams-like interface
+- 🌐 Works with `searchParams` prop and `useSearchParams` hook
 - 🤝 Shares state between components using the same key
 - 🧭 Handles browser navigation (back/forward) automatically
 - 📦 TypeScript support out of the box